Alpaca84/Multi-Agent-Intelligent-Warehouse/docs/api/README.md

 ## Overview

-The Warehouse Operational Assistant provides a comprehensive REST API for warehouse operations management.
+The Multi-Agent-Intelligent-Warehouse provides a comprehensive REST API for warehouse operations management.
 The API is built with FastAPI and provides OpenAPI/Swagger documentation.

 **Current Status**: All core endpoints are working and tested.
 Recent fixes have resolved critical issues with equipment assignments and chat interface.
 MCP framework is now fully integrated with dynamic tool discovery and execution.
 MCP Testing UI is available via navigation menu.